 It’s important to chop up food scraps as small as possible before feeding to worms and avoid large quantities of meat, citrus, onion and dairy.
 Also be careful not to overfeed your worms (you’ll know if you are because the excess food will go anaerobic and start to smell).

-How Do I Harvest Castings and Tea From My Worm Farm?
+How To Harvest Castings and Tea From My Worm Farm

 Worm castings and their liquid fertiliser (Worm Tea) are invaluable additions to any organic vegetable garden.

 Worm castings are the black bits you can see in the soil in the Worm Farm and can be harvested and used as pure organic fertilizer or as an additive to potting mix.